propublica/timeline-setter/doc/doc.markdown

       |---stylesheets
       |-----timeline-setter.css

-      NB: jQuery is linked to Google's CDN in timeline.html

 Dropping the whole folder onto your server or an asset host like S3 will allow the app to run self-contained.
 It requires no server-side processing at all.
 To drop into your CMS, simply copy the relevant bits of `timeline.html` and paste into your site's template.
 Then, adjust the `<link>` and `<script>` tags to point to their appropriate destinations.

+### Definitions

+The timeline is made up of non-clickable **interval notches** used to denote periods of time, and **event notches**, which, when clicked, reveal their associated **event cards**.

+<a name="styling"></a>
-## Styling your timeline
+## Styling Your Timeline

-TimelineSetter timelines are fully styleable.
+TimelineSetter timelines are fully style-able.
 The default "ProPublica theme" stylesheet is packaged alongside each generated asset bundle, and is available in `stylesheets/timeline-setter.css`.
-This is, of course, completely overrideable.
+You can alter this stylesheet, or replace it completely.
 Here's a guide to do that.

-### Overview and styling the container and top matter
+### Overview and Styling the Container and Top Matter

-All TimelineSetter CSS is scoped within `TS`.
-The container is `#timeline_setter` and every selector has a `TS` prefix.
+All TimelineSetter CSS is scoped within a namespace starting with `TS.` The outermost container is `#timeline_setter.`

 Upon first glance, it may not seem like there is much markup at all.
-We make extensive use of JavaScript (ERB-style) templating via [Underscore.js](http://documentcloud.github.com/underscore/#template) and templates for each part of the timeline reside in the DOM.
+That's because we make extensive use of JavaScript (ERB-style) templating via [Underscore.js](http://documentcloud.github.com/underscore/#template) -- so templates for each part of the timeline reside in the DOM.
 The controls (zoom in/out, previous/next buttons) are available within `#TS-top_matter_container .TS-controls`.

 Series checkboxes are injected into `.TS-series_nav_container` and templated via `script#TS-notch_tmpl`.
 Currently, series colors are hard coded in the JavaScript.
 We support a maximum of nine series colors (assigned in this order: ``#065718, #EDC047, #91ADD1, #929E5E, #9E5E23, #C44846, #065718, #EDD4A5, #CECECE``, check `CardContainer.colors` in timeline-setter.js to override).
-Technically you can create an unlimited number of series, but they will eventually fall back to the default notch color.
+Technically you can create an unlimited number of series, but they will eventually fall back to the default charcoal notch color.

 ### Styling the bar, notches and cards

-The timeline bar is made up of non-clickable interval notches used to denote periodic intervals of time, and event notches, which, when clicked, reveal their associated cards.
-Interval notches are templated within `script#TS-year_notch_tmpl` and display formatted dates based on the interval of time between events as automatically determined by the JavaScript.
+Interval notches are templated within `script#TS-year_notch_tmpl`.
+Their position is based on the interval of time between events as automatically determined by the JavaScript.
 Here's a sampling of what you might see in interval notches:

     year        => 2001
     month       => June, 2004